 Classics and Insider Tips

-A well-loved tradition that is guaranteed to give you goose bumps is that of the “Krampus Run”.
-The sound of the jangling chains and bells in the distance as they descend on the streets in the dark of night will be sure to put shivers down your spine.
-From late November until St. Nicholas’ Day on 6th December, these scary figures can be witnessed in towns and villages throughout the land.
-The traditional Krampus Run sees fur-clad figures with ghoul-like masks, create an atmosphere of eeriness.
-A more subdued and contemplative tradition is a visit from the Anglöckner, a group of carollers who go from house to house during the season of Advent offering Christmas cheer and blessings of goodwill for the for the future.
+A well-loved tradition that is guaranteed to give you goosebumps is that of the “Krampus Run”.
+The sound of the jangling chains and bells in the distance as the creatures descend on to the streets in the dark of night will be sure to put shivers down your spine.
+From late November until St. Nicholas Day on 6th December, these scary figures can be witnessed in towns and villages throughout the land.
+The traditional Krampus Run sees fur-clad figures with ghoul-like masks create an atmosphere of eeriness.
+A more subdued and contemplative tradition is a visit from the Anglöckner, a group of carollers who go from house to house during the season of Advent offering Christmas cheer and blessings of goodwill for the future.

 The bustling streets and arcades in the city and the countryside are illuminated and decorated with stars, angels and fairy lights during the Advent season.
 During the run-up to Christmas take the opportunity to wander through the shops, shopping malls and Christmas markets whilst searching for that special present for a loved one.

 It was soft tones that sounded in Oberndorf on Christmas Eve of 1818 – only guitar and socially harmonious singing – and yet they became the most famous carol in the world.
 Today there is hardly anybody who hasn’t heard the melody of “Silent Night”; yet only a few people know where the origins of the simple Christmas carol lie.
 7 places in SalzburgerLand invite guests to follow the trail of the two creators of the song, Franz Xaver Gruber and Joseph Mohr.